mipimipi/otr/README.md

 ### Installation with package managers

-For Arch Linux (and other Linux ditros, that can install packages from the Arch User Repository) there's a [otr package in AUR](https://aur.archlinux.org/packages/otr-git/).
+For Arch Linux (and other Linux distros, that can install packages from the Arch User Repository) there is a [otr package in AUR](https://aur.archlinux.org/packages/otr-git/).

 ## Usage